-Setting up a free email account isn’t difficult; however, be aware you have to provide a valid cell phone number so Zoho can send you a verification code.
-After we entered this into Zoho and officially verified our account.
+Setting up a free email service isn’t difficult; however, be aware you have to provide a valid cell phone number so Zoho can send you a verification code.
+After we entered this into Zoho we were able to officially verify our account.

 As we tested our Zoho free email address we found it to be one of the easiest email accounts to use.
 There are no ads in the program, which is unusual and a nice change for free email accounts.
 The tool bar has the basic functions clearly marked, and icons for other Zoho programs, including the task calendar, to-do-list and contact book, are on the left side bar next to the email folders.

 Zoho Mail includes both a trash and a spam folder, though you have to manually enter in the email addresses of senders whose messages you want redirected to these folders.
 Zoho free email service has unlimited inbox storage, so you won’t need to delete any messages.

 You can attach images and documents up to 20MB to messages you send, and you can preview attachments without downloading them.
 However, images open in a preview window that covers the entire message, so you can’t preview the picture and read or write messages at the same time.

 As part of our testing, we looked for settings and tools that help with writing messages.
 Zoho has an auto reply feature, so you can set up a message that will respond to email when you can’t.
 It also has conversation view.
 With this feature all messages sent and received by a single contact are kept together, so you can read them in chronological order in a single window rather than having to search for and read past messages individually.